Summary of Significant Accounting Policies (Notes)

 Accounts Receivable and Allowance for Doubtful Accounts

-Trade accounts receivable are recorded at the invoiced amount and typically do not bear interest.
+Trade accounts receivable are recorded at the invoiced amount less payment discounts and estimated allowance for doubtful accounts.
 The Company provides allowances for doubtful accounts related to accounts receivable for estimated losses resulting from the inability of its customers to make required payments.
 The Company takes into consideration the overall quality of the receivable portfolio along with specifically identified customer risks.
-In circumstances where the Company is aware of a specific customer’s inability to meet its financial obligations to the Company, the Company provides allowances for bad debts against amounts due to reduce the net recognized receivable to the amount it reasonably believes will be collected.
+In circumstances where the Company is aware of a specific customer’s inability to meet its financial obligations to the Company, the Company provides allowances for bad debts against amounts due to reduce the net realized receivable to the amount it reasonably believes will be collected.

 Concentrations of Credit Risk

 Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash equivalents, short-term investments, and trade receivables.
 The Company currently invests its excess cash in money market funds, certificates of deposit and debt investments consisting of pre-refunded municipal bonds that are secured by an irrevocable trust holding U.S. Treasury securities.